 Being able to set clear, unambiguous objectives (ideally in less than 100 words).

-2. Knowing when to act on the basis of ‘sufficient evidence’ without succumbing to an endless need for research which paralyses action
+Knowing when to act on the basis of ‘sufficient evidence’ without succumbing to an endless need for research which paralyses action.

-4. Knowing how to evaluate feedback from the market and how to act on it
+Knowing how to evaluate feedback from the market and how to act on it.

 The fact that prospects who engage with your brand don’t turn into leads immediately does not mean your marketing is ineffective.
 On the contrary, it means your marketing is engaging and nurturing prospects in exactly the way it should if it's to create long-term value.

-Over the last 18 years we have created Route to Growth, which is an integrated, evidence-based marketing platform that is designed to maximise engagement from target audiences.
-It has done more than change what many businesses across multiple sectors think about marketing.
-So, if you want your marketing to be effective, first look at ALL the ways marketing can help your business and then engage an agency that knows how to work with evidence, emotion and complex commercial environment in which your marketing has to create value.
+So, if you want your marketing to be effective, first look at ALL the ways marketing can help your business and then engage an agency that knows how to work with evidence, emotion and complex commercial environments in which your marketing has to create value.